Is learning a new language difficult and boring for you?

 2. Watching Experience

-While watching a video, you can read the closed captions.
+You can read the closed captions while watching a video.
 There are plenty of tools to make your learning experience worthwhile.

 Let’s take a close look at each feature.